 A couple of days later, I was talking to several parents who heard the story.
 They started sharing their bad days.
 For 20 minutes straight, parents kept adding their stories, sharing their experiences, and laughing.

 On its own, this may not have been spectacular.
-The memory I have is that some of them were older parents (aka grandparents) who were talking about their kids, friends of mine that I have the utmost respect for as people, friends, and citizens.
+Some of them were older parents (aka grandparents) who were talking about their kids: friends of mine that I have the utmost respect for as people, friends, and citizens.
 I could see the richness of their parent-child relationships.
 I could see the love, emotional connection, respect, and care in their relationships.
 And, I could see that the best relationships often happen through the bad days.

 My 13-year-old daughter and I still laugh about that “horrible” night.
 And when we do, she and her six siblings start telling stories of some of my bad days.